seanox/spring-webdav/README.md

 - Supported HTTP methods: `OPTIONS`, `PROPFIND`, `HEAD`, `GET`, `LOCK`, `PUT`, `UNLOCK`
 - Declarative approach with annotations, also supports Spring Expression Language
-- Supports MS Office (Excel, Word, PowerPoint, ...) but it does not create or transform Office documents automatically
+- Supports WebDAV Class 1 + 2 and thus also MS Office (Excel, Word, PowerPoint, ...)
+  but it does not create or transform Office documents automatically
 - ...